 LESSON PLAN SUMMARY DID YOU KNOW?
-1. Coloring Crown • Dietary preferences are established in early childhood.
-2. Fruity Popsicles Drinking water can help children feel more alert and energized.
-3. Does Water Help Us Grow? • Children get fewer cavities when they drink water.
-4. Sink or Float Water contains fluoride which protects teeth and prevents cavities.
-5. RYB Storytime Water makes up 60% of childrens' bodies, so it is important to keep them hydrated.
+Coloring Crown What Does Hydration Look Like?
+Fruity Popsicles Sink or Float RYB Storytime Dietary preferences are established in early childhood.
+Drinking water can help children feel more alert and energized.
+Children get fewer cavities when they drink water.
+Water contains fluoride which protects teeth and prevents cavities.
+Water makes up 60% of childrens' bodies, so it is important to keep them hydrated.
 Active kids need to drink 1/2 to 2 cups of water for every 15 to 20 minutes of physical activity.